 In another example, a company wanted to look at the impact of changing the amount and types of chemicals used in production.
 They struggled to get an answer because the data was in different systems.
 They didn’t know how changing these chemicals during production would impact the lamination process.
 With Braincube’s Digital Twin, they could analyze historical data from different sources.
 They saw what happened in the past, found the ideal recipe, and made a global standard procedure change across their mills.

-With Braincube’s IIoT Platform, teams can go beyond understanding what went wrong in production.— Benjamim Canato, Braincube Account Manager in Brazil
+With Braincube’s IIoT Platform, teams can go beyond understanding what went wrong in production.
+They can actually uncover the exact settings to have better control or quality for future runs.— Benjamim Canato, Braincube Account Manager in Brazil

 Are there other interesting use cases for centralized data?